14 effective tips on how to lower your blood pressure

 2. Weight loss in case of overweight

-If you are overweight, weight loss will help you not only to maintain your general health in the long term, but also specifically for your blood pressure.
+If you are overweight, weight loss will help you not only to maintain your general health in the long term, but also your blood pressure.
 Losing as little as 2 kilograms can have a big impact and lower your blood pressure.
 In addition, a targeted weight loss also increases your general well-being.

 3. Reduction of sugar and refined carbohydrates